Aminebenmansour/koul/SemiAutoRecon/README.md

 ### Supporting Packages

-Several commands used in SemiAutoRecon reference the SecLists project, in the directory /usr/share/seclists/.
+Several commands used in semiautorecon reference the SecLists project, in the directory /usr/share/seclists/.
 You can either manually download the SecLists project to this directory (https://github.com/danielmiessler/SecLists), or if you are using Kali Linux (**highly recommended**) you can run the following commands:

 ```bash
 sudo apt install seclists
 ```

-SemiAutoRecon will still run if you do not install SecLists, though several commands may fail, and some manual commands may not run either.
+semiautorecon will still run if you do not install SecLists, though several commands may fail, and some manual commands may not run either.

 Additionally the following commands may need to be installed, depending on your OS: